-But open source is not just an effective way to distribute software.
+But free and open is not just an effective way to distribute software.
 It’s an effective way to make the best product possible.
 Each download is an opportunity for the project to improve and evolve.
 Security gets hardened as users scrutinize the code.
 Reliability and resiliency become more established with rigorous testing across various architectures and environments.
 Its extensibility increases as users experiment with new use cases and build integrations, add-ons, plugins, and frameworks that expand the project’s reach.

 Building software is good, but building a community around your software is better.
-With open source, a community forms with the first download.
+With free and open, a community forms with the first download.
 That first download leads to the first direct contact between author and user in a forum or IRC, which leads to questions or observations, followed by the first open issue, then the first pull request, and finally the first improvement or enhancement.
 Together they may have fixed a bug or corrected a typo in the documentation.
 No matter how big or small, the software is better thanks to collaboration.
 Now, imagine that process after millions of downloads.

 Since everyone works on the same code, our products grow through a sort of natural selection — a BDFL approach, as some might say.
 Sure, multiple versions of a feature might appear within the community, but only a select group makes the final decision on what gets incorporated.
 This means we don’t have arbitrary features, only ones that make the products stronger and better.

 Now, maintaining such a large community can be as much work as maintaining the code.
 Over the years, we’ve learned a lot.
 We’ve learned it is important to create a welcoming community, where everyone feels welcome.
 We’ve learned we have to really hear everyone (even when there are requests of the polar-opposite variety).
 And we’re not done learning yet.